hinto-janai/festival/daemon/mdbook/src/tor.md

 ```
 or set the [`confirm_no_tls_auth`](config.md) configuration to confirm that you allow authentication without TLS.

+If the IP `festivald` is binding to is `localhost/127.0.0.1`, this setting will be enabled by default.

 For `festival-cli`, it will automatically detect if you're connecting to an onion address and will allow authentication.